crashka/fka/README.md

 with Wrought Iron Flat Black, with Neon Orange accents.
 I carefully masked out the design for the Neon Orange&mdash;it was a pair of nunchaku on the front of the head tube (okay, so I was going through a Bruce Lee phase at the time), and a stylized "Crash" running along both sides of the downtube.
-Both bikes came out very cool, and we were ready to be tearing up the neighborhood all summer.
+Our bikes came out looking good, once back together, and we were ready to be tearing up the neighborhood all summer.

-Around that same time, they whitewashed the walls in the pedestrian tunnel at the end of 55th Street, going under Lake Shore Drive and leading out to The Point, where we headed to just about every day&mdash;along with Alberto, Eric, Niels, and a bunch of others&mdash;either to jump into the lake to cool off, or find people, or just hang out on the rocks.
+Around that same time, they whitewashed the walls in the pedestrian tunnel at the end of 55th Street, going under Lake Shore Drive and leading out to The Point, where we headed to just about every day&mdash;along with Alberto, Eric, Niels, and a bunch of other kids&mdash;either to jump into the lake to cool off, or find people, or just hang out on the rocks.
 Hmm...freshly whitewashed walls...leftover spray paint...dumb teenagers with tons of time on their hands...gee, take a wild guess as to what might possibly transpire.

-So, of course, I found a big empty spot on the south wall of the tunnel and put up my tag (same as on my bike) using the rest of the Neon Orange.
+So, of course, I found a big empty spot on the south wall of the tunnel and put up my tag (same as on my bike) using the rest of the Neon Orange:

 ![Story of Crash 1](resources/soc1.jpg)

-Imagine my surprise when a few days later I found that someone else using the tunnel&mdash;also with paint, and apparently time on their hands&mdash;had something not so flattering to say about my artwork (okay, I suppose it was really about me).
+Imagine my surprise when a few days later I found that someone else using the tunnel&mdash;also with paint, and apparently time on their hands&mdash;had something not so flattering to say about my artwork (okay, maybe it was really about me):

 ![Story of Crash 2](resources/soc2.jpg)

-Well, Niels&mdash;being the awesome friend&mdash;got angry, grabbed what was left of the Wrought Iron Flat Black, and made his own edit on the wall.
+Well, Niels&mdash;being the awesome friend&mdash;got angry, grabbed what was left of the Wrought Iron Flat Black, and made his own edit on the wall:

 ![Story of Crash 3](resources/soc3.jpg)